 We aim to help our companies enhance their positive impacts, and particularly to set the right culture, values and processes to help the businesses to follow a sustainable path over the long term.

-Throughout the 2021/2 financial year, we have been working with our portfolio companies to introduce them to the six core pillars of our Responsible Investment Policy, and ensure they are integrated into their operations.
+We actively work with our portfolio companies to introduce them to the six core pillars of our Responsible Investment Policy, and ensure they are integrated into their operations.
 These six core pillars are:

 Syncona believes that robust and effective compliance and governance is important for any successful business, and that we and our portfolio companies should clearly set out conduct expectations for our employees and others that we work with.
 To implement this, we ask our portfolio companies to have policies across eight key compliance and governance focus areas.